callum-hart/ysu/README.md

 Rename history to devTools

 Use same colours in logger as used in history.
+DONE

 Expose back/forward functions for UIs with undo/redo: